Sei-Lisa/LSL-PyOptimizer/unit_tests/README.txt

   .out: Expected stdout resulting from the test.
 If the first line is REGEX then the rest of the file will be taken as a regular expression to match against, as opposed to matching the whole file contents.
   .err: Expected stderr resulting from the test.
 It also allows regular expression.
   .skp: If present, the test will be skipped (not run).
 The contents of this file are taken as the reason for the expected failure.
   .fail: If present, the test will be run, and counted as an expected failure.
 If a .fail file is present and the test passes, that will be counted as an unexpected success, and the program will not report success at the end.
-The contents will be ignored; zero-length files are OK.
+The contents will go to the docstring for the test if not empty, replacing the one taken from the .lsl file.

 A test is considered such when either the .lsl or the .run file are present.
 The default stdin for the program is the .lsl file.